An observation of the $f_0(1710)$ meson in the $\omega\phi$ system in the Pion-$Be$ Interaction at Momentum of 29 GeV: Results and Discussion

-Both the shape of the scalar intensity in the $\omega\phi$ channel and its ratio to that in the $\omega\omega$ one are consistent in the radiative $J/\psi$ decays and in the charge exchange reaction.
-We assume that one and the same object is observed in both cases, namely the $f_0(1710)$.
+The branching fraction for the $\omega\omega$ channel in Eq.~(\ref{r_rad}) was measured for masses starting at the $\omega\omega$ threshold.
+For comparison, we now calculate the corresponding ratio for the charge-exchange reaction by summing the numerator and denominator in Eq.~(\ref{eq_R}) over the mass bins from the $\omega\phi$ and $\omega\omega$ thresholds, respectively, up to 2.08 GeV.
+The extended mass range for the $\omega\omega$ channel leads to a lower value of $R_\text{Ch.Ex.} = 0.70\pm 0.15$, compared to the values shown in Fig.~\ref{fig_ratio_0plus}.
+This value of $R_\text{Ch.Ex.}$ is consistent with $R_\text{Rad.Dec.}$.

-As the signal in the $\omega\phi$ is on the tail of the $f_0(1710)$ the determination of the resonance mass $M_R$ and width $\Gamma_R$ is very model dependent in this channel and so unreliable.
-In the Figure~\ref{fig_BW_fit} we show an example of a fit to the wave intensity with the function
+Both the shape of the $0^{++}$ wave intensity in the $\omega\phi$ channel and its ratio to that in the $\omega\omega$ channel are consistent in radiative $J/\psi$ decays and in charge-exchange reactions.
+This suggests that the same object is observed in both reactions.